FelicianoAnthony/summry-api/README.md

 3. ./Constants
-    - values are derived from the currently used appsettings file
+    - values should never change & are derived from the appsettings.{{environment}}.json file used on startup
-    - contains stuff from config files that's immutable

 4. ./Controllers
     - routes
-    - controllers call service which calls repository to make DB query
+    - controllers call service (of a similar name) which calls repository (of a similar name)

 5. ./Entities
-    - C# classes that map to DB tables (the mapping happens in ./Repositories/SummryContext.cs)
+    - classes that map to DB tables (the mapping happens in ./Repositories/SummryContext.cs)

 6. ./Helpers